1935 Revolution Day Zócalo Battle: Reactions

 On December 1, the National Union of Veterans of the Revolution published a letter to the Senate in where they opposed the dissolution of the ARM, stating the Gold Shirts had acted in self defense against the communist instigators.

 In early December, the International Red Aid asked President Cárdenas to ban the organization.
 The group cited the attacks, extortion, on individual rights and various religious organizations that included Jewish businessmen.

 Political

 On November 22, senators Ernesto Soto Reyes and Guillermo Flores Muñoz condemned the Gold Shirts for the incident and called for a formation of a commission to ban the group.
-In his speech, Soto Reyes state the organization was composed of "irresponsible straw-men" and called into question the legitimacy of the group.
+In his speech, Soto Reyes state the organization was composed of "irresponsible straw-men" and called into question their legitimacy.
 He asserted the organization did not represent any union or worker's interests and therefore did not contravene any legal statue by requesting its prohibition.

 By February 1936, a considerable amount of pressure was put onto President Cárdenas to ban the Revolutionary Mexicanist Action.
 This followed an incident where the Gold Shirts engaged in a gun battle with police during an anti-communist demonstration in Monterrey.
 On February 27, 1936, President Cárdenas decreed that the Revolutionary Mexicanist Action was illegal.